 What is the military diet?

-Currently riding high in the diet stakes, the military diet claims to help you lose weight and fast, with weight loss claims of up to 4.5kg (10 pounds) in just one week.
-The other big bonus is there is no financial outlay with no book, supplements or exercise programme to spend your hard-earned cash on.
+The military diet claims to help you lose weight fast, with weight loss claims of up to 4.5kg (10 pounds) in just one week.

 Despite its name, the diet has no links with any military or government body and is, in fact, known by other names including the ‘three-day diet,’ the ‘navy diet’ and the ‘army diet’.
-Apparently, the name was chosen to reflect the discipline and resolve needed to achieve weight loss, much like that demanded by the military.
+Apparently, the name was chosen to reflect the discipline and resolve needed to achieve weight loss, much like that demanded by service personnel.

 Discover even more articles and health benefits guides in our health & nutrition hub.
 For more weight loss inspiration, check out our low-calorie recipes and read this guide on how to lose weight and keep it off.

-The calories permitted by the plan are lower than the average adult’s recommended intake.
-Food variety during the low-calorie days is limited and there is no guidance given on the inclusion of wholegrains which means followers are unlikely to get enough fibre, vitamins and minerals.
+The calories permitted by the plan are lower than the average adult’s recommended daily intake.
+Food variety during the low-calorie days is limited, which may minimise essential micro-nutrients, and there is no guidance given on the inclusion of wholegrains which means followers are unlikely to get enough fibre.
+The plan fails to promote healthier eating habits or long-lasting dietary changes; instead, it advocates the inclusion of portion-controlled processed foods.
+Eating these foods on a regular weekly basis may have the potential to cause metabolic issues and disrupt gut health.
+The three-day low-calorie plan also fails to meet the recommended five-a-day and encourages sweeter fruits rather than health-promoting vegetables.

 The plan includes a high number of processed foods including hot dogs, ice cream and crackers, which means it is likely to be high in salt, sugar and saturated fat.
 A diet reliant on processed foods has been linked with disturbances in gut health, including disruption of the gut microbiota and associated links to inflammation, metabolic disturbances and an increase in body fat.